Advertiser Disclosure

 The Benefits of KOHO

-1. Zero Monthly Fees: Canadians pay an average of $220 in bank fees yearly.
-KOHO charges no fees for the standard account, and Interac e-Transfers, bill payments, replacement cards, etc., are free.
+1. No Monthly Fees: Canadians pay an average of $220 in bank fees yearly.
+KOHO charges no fees for the basic account, and Interac e-Transfers, bill payments, replacement cards, etc., are free.

 2. Up to 5% Cash-Back on Purchases: Your traditional bank rarely rewards you when you use your debit card.
 This means that unless you are banking with an online-only bank like Tangerine, the concept of earning interest on your chequing, or in KOHO’s case, earning cash-back rewards when spending your “cash,” is surprising.